National-Clinical-Cohort-Collaborative/guide-to-n3c-v1/chapters/practices.md

     _Robust._ Sensitivity analysis is the primary strategy to establish robustness, as discussed above.
-    The Clinical Trials community (International Conference on Harmonization) are promoting the notion of “supplementary analysis”.
+    The Clinical Trials community (International Conference on Harmonization) are promoting the notion of "supplementary analysis".

     _Calibrated: _Applies to multiple-hypothesis analysis.